gozer/orchestrator-agent/README.md

 ### Configuration

-_Orchestrator-agent_ uses a configuration file, located in either `/etc/orchestrator-agent.conf.json` or relative path to binary `conf/orchestrator-agent.conf.json` or `orchestrator-agent.conf.json`.
+_Orchestrator-agent_ uses a configuration file, located in either `/etc/orchestrator-agent.conf.json` or in a relative path to the binary `conf/orchestrator-agent.conf.json` or `orchestrator-agent.conf.json`.

 Note that the agent will use the config file in its relative conf path first.